-If an owner of a tax credit project is interested in selling the property after the 15-year tax credit compliance period, then the owner can opt to sell the property to a qualified nonprofit organization, a government agency, or certain types of tenant organizations.
-A low-income housing tax credit project will not lose its tax benefits if there is a Right of First Refusal in favor of such parties to purchase the property for the Code-mandated minimum purchase price.
-The Code defines the minimum purchase price as the sum of the principal amount of outstanding indebtedness secured by the building (other than indebtedness incurred within the five-year period ending on the date of the sale to the tenants), and all federal, state, and local taxes attributable to such sale.
+If an Owner of a Tax Credit project is interested in selling the property after the 15-year Tax Credit compliance period, then the Owner can opt to sell the property to a qualified nonprofit organization, a government agency, or certain types of tenant organizations.
+A Low Income Housing Tax Credit project will not lose its tax benefits if there is a Right of First Refusal in favor of such parties to purchase the property for the Code-mandated minimum purchase price.
+The Code defines the minimum purchase price as the sum of the principal amount of outstanding indebtedness secured by the building (other than indebtedness incurred within the five-year period ending on the date of the sale to the tenants), and all federal, State, and local taxes attributable to such sale.

-The Right of First Refusal method can be used by an owner that is interested in converting low-income rental units to affordable for-sale units.
+The Right of First Refusal method can be used by an Owner that is interested in converting low-income rental units to affordable for-sale units.
 The IRS authority for this approach is limited and subject to change.
 Although conversion of rental to homeownership units is permissible through the Right of First Refusal option, CHFA's primary goal is to preserve the existing rental housing stock available in the marketplace.
 If a multifamily project was financed with LIHTC, CHFA will look to ensure that the property is maintained as an affordable rental property, to the extent practical.
 There may be instances, however, in which converting rental units to homeownership units is a more viable and financially feasible alternative.
-Requests to convert rental units to homeownership units will be presented by the tax credit staff to the CHFA Tax Credit Committee for consideration on a case-by-case basis.
+Requests to convert rental units to homeownership units, where this intent was not demonstrated at the time of Tax Credit award, will be reviewed for consideration on a case-by-case basis by CHFA staff.